Daniël Krutzen: Forge FC

 In March 2019, he signed a professional contract with Forge FC in the Canadian Premier League.
 He made his debut on 4 May 2019 against HFX Wanderers FC.
 In his first season with the club in 2019, he helped them win the championship.
 The following season, he again won the league title while leading the league in both interceptions and defensive touches.
 On 4 November 2020, he scored a stoppage time winner against Panamanian club Tauro FC to send Forge through to the quarter-finals of the CONCACAF League.

 In January 2021, he went on trial with Swedish clubs Örebro SK, followed by a trial with another Swedish club Helsingborgs IF.
 In February 2021, he signed a two-year extension with Forge.
 On 24 November 2021, he tore his ACL in a CONCACAF League match against Honduran club FC Motagua, which forced him to miss ten months of action.
 He returned to action near the end of the 2022 season, helping Forge win the 2022 CPL championship for the third time in four years.
 He departed the club following that season.
 Following Forge FC's 2022 season, Krutzen was reported to be training with Whitecaps FC 2.
 He was then subsequently invited to trial with the Vancouver Whitecaps first team for their 2023 pre-season.
 After appearing in a friendly for the Whitecaps against German club Hamburger SV, he departed the Whitecaps without earning a contract.

 Phoenix Rising FC and retirement

 In January 2023, Krutzen signed with USL Championship side Phoenix Rising FC.
 He won the league title in his debut season with the club.

 Krutzen announced his retirement from professional football on 1 December 2023, citing persistent knee injuries as the main reason behind his choice.

+Return to Forge FC

+On 23 December 2025, Forge FC announced that Krutzen would be rejoining the club for the 2026 season, coming out of retirement.